 - In a small bowl mix together the cornflour and water to create a paste.
 Add this to the chicken mixture along with the chopped parsley.
 Mix through and remove from heat.

 - Take the first sheet of the puff pastry and place on a cutting board.
-Leaving a 1 ½ inch boarder around all sides make about 8 evenly spaced slits along the width of the pastry sheet.
+Leaving a 1 ½ inch border around all sides make about 8 evenly spaced slits along the width of the pastry sheet.

 - Cook for around 20 minutes until the pastry is golden brown.
 Let stand for 5 minutes before cutting.